Mohamed5550/Clean-Code-Book-Notes/Notes/Chapter 1.md

 - But the author says it is **our fault**
 - managers and marketers look to us when they want to make promises and commitments; and even if they don't, we shouldn't be shy about telling them what we think
 - Someone may say, if I don't do what the manager says, I will be fired, but the author says propabbly this will not happen; because managers wants truth event if they don't act like it
-- The managers may defent the schedules and the timeline with passion, it is their job.
+- The managers may defend the schedules and the timeline with passion, it is their job.
 But it is your job to defent the code with equal passion

 ### The art of clean code